unmannedlab/ekf_cal/docs/paper/paper.md

 | `variance`           | Initial state variance                      |

 ### Cameras

 The `ekf_cal` package supports the use of multiple cameras, which can simultaneously use MSCKF-based feature tracking and/or fiducial marker tracking for measurement updates.
-The package is designed to support the use of any OpenCV feature tracker, descriptor, or matcher for MSCKF-based visual inertial odometry.
+For visual inertial odometry, the package is designed to support the use of any feature tracker, descriptor, or matcher made available through the OpenCV package [@opencv].
 For fiducial measurements, the package supports the use of Aruco or Charuco grid boards.
 The key camera parameters supported are

 | Camera Parameter | Description                                    |
 | ---------------- | ---------------------------------------------- |